back

 Snow Globe Metric

-In snow globe theory, there is no ether; space and nonlocal scales depend on the observer's position.
+In snow globe theory, there is no ether by itself; space and nonlocal scales depend on the observer's position.
 How can this be accounted for in a one-body system?

 Let the radius of the local point of position be Rb, T = M·G/c².
 This yields the following metric: